- · 4213 friends

 Mother in Breach of orders for increase in the child’s time with the Father

-This is a matter in interim proceedings dealing with procedural issues of lack of available hearing time and matter determined “on the papers”.
+This is a #parenting matter in interim proceedings dealing with procedural issues of lack of available hearing time and matter determined “on the papers”.

-multiple opportunities given to Mother to provide written submissions to address her “issues” with the recommendations of a Family Consultant who prepared a detailed report (which included putting the child under “stress tests”) and who recommended a regime that provided for the gradual increase in the child’s time with the Father.
+There have been multiple opportunities given to Mother to provide written submissions to address her “issues” with the recommendations of a Family Consultant who prepared a detailed report (which included putting the child under “stress tests”) and who recommended a regime that provided for the gradual increase in the child’s time with the Father.

 The only “issue” between the parties relates to the increase in the child’s time with the Father, there is a strained co-parenting relationship between the parties as well as during the relationship.